ramrao0102/cs5293sp22-project0/README.md

 14) Execution of all of the above elements is completed by entering the below command in /home/ramrao0102/project0

-pipenv run python project0/main.py --incidents <url>
+pipenv run python project0/main.py --incidents https://www.normanok.gov/sites/default/files/documents/2022-02/2022-02-05_daily_incident_summary.pdf

 15) Once the database is created and the table is populated, we have a pytest being performed that checks the following: